-One of the most common problems Instant Pot users face is that their Instant Pot won’t seal or come to pressure properly.
+One of the most common problems Instant Pot users face is that their Instant Pot won’t create a proper seal or come to pressure properly.
 So, here are 8 reasons you may be having this issue!

 #1 Instant Pot Not Sealing Due to Sealing Ring Issues

-Your sealing ring plays a big role in making sure your Instant Pot seals and builds pressure.
-In fact, the sealing ring can be several reasons all in one.
+Your sealing ring plays a big role in making sure your pressure cooker seals and builds to the correct pressure.
+In fact, the sealing ring can be several reasons, all in one.
 Here are some things to check:

 - Make sure the sealing ring is there.
 Many times, the sealing ring is removed for cleaning.
 So, if your pot isn’t sealing, check the lid and make sure you put the seal back in.